 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions may come in two forms.
-The first is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption.
-This allows you to ignore the value added by your solar system when calculating property tax for your home.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+First, there is sales tax exemption, applied when you purchase solar panels.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

-The ITC applies to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
-The ITC initially covered 30% of all costs (panels, accessories, equipment and labor), although the total amount has fluctuated slightly over time between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006 for you to claim the credit.
+Originally, the ITC covered 30% of all system installation costs (panels, equipment, labor and accessories), although the total amount has fluctuated over the last few years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
+There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-This percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
+At this point, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-Your local Woodside solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Woodside solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.